steveszat/GRHWSample1/README.md

 delimiter must be a comma, a piping symbol, or the letter 's' for space delimited data

 filePath must be a valid file path including the name of a text file containing data delimited by the delimiter.

+GRHWLibrary

+GRHWLibrary provided functionality used by GRHomeworkConsole and GRHWAPI.

+GHRWLibraryTests

+GHRWLibraryTests provides unit tests for GRHWLibrary.